Calcaneal osteotomy at Oxford, The Manor Hospital

 Or call us on

-A hindfoot osteotomy is a procedure usually performed to correct damage caused by osteoarthritis or a deformity in your heel.
+A calcaneal osteotomy is a procedure usually performed to correct damage caused by osteoarthritis or a deformity in your heel.

-During a hind foot osteotomy your surgeon will adjust the alignment of your heel bone so it is more stable as you walk.
+During a calcaneal osteotomy your surgeon will adjust the alignment of your heel bone so it is more stable as you walk.

-A hind foot osteotomy is usually performed under general anaesthetic and takes 1-2 hours.
+A calcaneal osteotomy is usually performed under general anaesthetic and takes 1-2 hours.

 Your surgeon will make an incision (cut) on the back of your heel.
 They will cut your heel bone into two sections and shift the lower section so that it is more aligned with the rest of your foot.
 The sections will be fixed in place with surgical screws.
 They will close the wound with stitches or staples.
 A dressing will be used to cover the wound and a plaster cast will also be applied.

-In some cases a hind foot osteotomy may be performed on a day case basis meaning you can go home the day of the procedure.
+In some cases a calcaneal osteotomy may be performed on a day case basis meaning you can go home the day of the procedure.
 You may need to stay in hospital 1-2 nights depending on your level of mobility.

 We will give you pain relief medication.
 Be sure and let us know if you are still in pain.
 You will need to keep your foot elevated to help control any swelling.